himazawa/himazawa.github.io/posts/xz-backdoor/index.md

 The package was used as entrypoint to inject malicious code in sshd, altering the authentication flow.
 This forged vulnerability is now known as [CVE-2024-3094](https://nvd.nist.gov/vuln/detail/CVE-2024-3094).
 <!--more-->

+Looks like the injected code [takes the payload from a specific key and execute it](https://bsky.app/profile/filippo.abyssdomain.expert/post/3kowjkx2njy2b).

 {{< admonition type=tip title="Note" open=true >}}
 The situation is still ongoing, more details will emerge in the near future and I will update this post accordingly.
 {{< /admonition >}}